 Ok, enough preaching, let’s use the Cassandra Sink to write some fictional trade data.

-Kafka Connect Sources and Sinks require configuration.
+Connect API in Kafka Sources and Sinks require configuration.
 For the Cassandra Sink a typical configuration looks like this:

-Create a file with these contents, we’ll need it to tell Kafka Connect to run the Sink later.
+Create a file with these contents, we’ll need it to tell the Connect API to run the Sink later.

 The configuration options are hopefully obvious.
-We define the standard configurations required by Kafka Connect such as the connector class, tasks and topics.
+We define the standard configurations required by the Connect API in Kafka such as the connector class, tasks and topics.
 Next we provide the KCQL statement, `connect.cassandra.export.route.query`.
 This tells the Sink to select all fields from the payload of the `orders-topic` and insert it into the table `orders` in the keyspace `demo`.
 We could have remapped or dropped fields from the payload here.

 First we need to download Confluent Platform, so download and follow the Quickstart Guide here to get Apache Kafka, Zookeeper and the Schema Registry up and running.

-Additionally, we need to start Kafka Connect.
+Additionally, we need to start the Connect API in Kafka.
 We will do this in distributed mode which is straight forward but we need the Cassandra Sink on the CLASSPATH.
 Download the `Stream Reactor,` unpack the archive and add the Sink to the CLASSPATH.
 Be sure to add the full path.

 To start Connect run the following from the location you installed Confluent.